56quarters/await/README.md

 ```

 The `await` command will repeatedly check if a path exists (by default), does not exist,
-or has been modified in the last N amount of time.
+or has been modified in the last `t` amount of time.
 The intended use case is to call `await`
 as part of a shell script.
 For example, perhaps you're using a shell script to start a server:
 you could invoke `await` to wait until the server created a particular file.